Thank you! We’ve received your message and will contact you soon.

 • Ad exchanges.
 Some ad exchanges launched bid shading options to help advertisers transition from second-price to first-price auctions.

 • Supply-side platforms (SSPs).
 Although it may seem counterintuitive, some SSPs, such as PubMatic, also provide bid shading.
 Sure, it looks like there’s a risk of reducing the publishers’ revenue due to lower winning prices.
 But, at the same time, without buyers, publishers can’t get any profit at all.
-Allowing bidding optimization attracts advertisers and ensures stable cash flow.
+Allowing bidding optimization attracts advertisers and ensures a stable cash flow.

 Benefits and Challenges of Bid Shading